kompowiec/An-organized-collection-of-fallacies/README.md

 Statistics:

-Total number of nodes: 263
+Total number of fallacies: 285

-Total number of leaf nodes: 203
+Total number of leaf nodes: 222

 Number of main branches: 12